Shankar Nag: Television and theatre

-In 1987, Nag directed the Doordarshan series Malgudi Days, which was based on a collection of short stories by R.K.
+In 1987, Shankar Nag directed the Doordarshan series Malgudi Days, which was based on a collection of short stories by R.K.
 Narayan.
 The series featured Vishnuvardhan and Anant Nag, with music by was composed by L. Vaidyanathan.
 The series was shot in Agumbe, Shimoga district, Karnataka.
 Nag went to direct another teleserial, Swami, in the same year.
 Malgudi Days has been rated as one of the finest serials ever to be made in the history of Indian television.

 He anchored the Parichaya program on DD1-Kannada, in its starting days.
 Nag retained an interest in theatre.
 His brother Anant Nag and he founded Sanket, an amateur theatre group, which still produces plays.
 His first directorial effort in Kannada theatre was Anju Mallige by Girish Karnad.
 He continued with productions like Barrister, Sandhya Chhaya.
 He was later joined by T. N. Narasimhan, who wrote and co-directed Nodi Swamy Navirodu Hige which had, apart from himself, his wife Arundhati Nag and Ramesh Bhat in the cast.